jessdecker/RipperCat/README.md

 # RipperCat

 A simple tool to capture the audio you're listening to.
+It's setup to capture a 192k cbr opus audio file.

 ## Notes
 Only tested with Blackhole audio loopback for Mac, but should work well on Windows and Linux with other audio loopback virtual devices.